 “The introduction of a major one-piece core assembly gave crankcase construction a quantum leap forward,” says Dick Boyer, World Products Operations Director.
 “This happened at the beginning of this century when foundry man Chuck Fennel working in collaboration with Bill Mitchell decisively revised the core alignment conception.”

 A seasoned racer and World Products founder, Mitchell’s interest in race engine structures had piqued decades earlier.
 Now with his curiosity united to Fennel’s practical understanding, they introduced the concept of making one major core not only combine all eight cylinders but also to include the cam tunnel and main bearing saddles.

 It was smart work for they had pioneered an important technique in the production of cast-iron competition engine blocks that synchronized the cylinders—ensuring they would all remain in their correct relative positions.
 The evolution distinguished itself by the proximity of its mounting points for machining operations.
 The new layout employs internal fixing points located within the pan rails compared to its predecessor which relied mostly on external pads.

 Closer dimensional tolerance yielded several obvious benefits.
 Of course, consistent cylinder wall thickness promotes increased power.
 But equally important for the race engine builder is the fact that there are fewer failures during the machining processes.

-Says Boyer, “In years past, with core-shift you could inadvertently rupture a water jacket—like when you’re boring the main oil passage from front to rear.”
+Says Boyer, “In years past, core-shift could inadvertently rupture a water jacket—like when you’re boring the main oil passage from front to rear.”
 As you might anticipate, one of the manufacturer’s standard quality-assurance procedures is to pressure-test the main oil passage by introducing 100psi of air pressure.
 If it leaks, the casting is doomed.

 Late in 2012, PBM-Erson purchased the engine specialist World Products.
 Since then, Boyer’s progress in repairing its ebbing reputation has been noteworthy, if not remarkable.